Stress Management Interview Questions

 - How do you make sure that problems in your personal life don’t affect your work life and your performance?

-- Tell me about a time you had to make a difficult choice (like choose between two job offers or fire a team member.)
+- Tell me about a time you had to make a difficult choice (like choosing between two job offers or firing a team member.)

 - When working on multiple projects simultaneously, how do you prioritize your work?

 - How do you deal with frequent changes at work?

 - Due to stress have you made errors at work?